Sleeping Material | U. Hramovich, G. Amankulov

 Both crop and museum address the time.
 Their collection marks the past, the end.
 Today, a year after the events, it is almost painful to look back — at the images, to recall the witnesses.
 It makes it seem that the events are not happening anymore.
 Revolting against such a final, we are joining the objects in their refusal of linear time.

-Text be olia Sosnovkaya
+Text be Olia Sosnovkaya

 August, 2021.
 Vienna, Austria